cosandr/go-check-updates/README.md

 # What does this do?

-Writes a yaml file, by default `/tmp/go-updates.yaml`, according to the struct defined in [types.go](./types/types.go).
+Writes a yaml file, by default `/tmp/go-check-updates.yaml`, according to the global variable `defaultCache` in [main.go](./main.go).
 This can then be read by other scripts, for example my own [go-motd](https://github.com/cosandr/go-motd).

 ## Supported package managers